majkolla/Encare_/README.md

 # Encare Synthetic Data Pipeline

 This project generates synthetic clinical tabular data for the Encare hackathon.
-The best review path is the repaired Gaussian copula solution: it learns marginal distributions and cross-column dependence from `data/data.csv`, samples synthetic rows, repairs known clinical constraints, removes exact privacy matches, and writes a schema-valid CSV.
+The recommended review path is the repaired Gaussian copula solution: it learns marginal distributions and cross-column dependence from `data/data.csv`, samples synthetic rows, repairs known clinical constraints, removes exact privacy matches, and writes a schema-valid CSV.

 ## Summary